ceas-ambassadors/ceas-ambassadors-website/docs/database.md

 * meeting
   * boolean field representing if an event is a meeting
 * created_by
-  * string - email address of user who created event. foreign key to Member
+  * int - id of user who created event. foreign key to Member
 * created_at
   * Date record was created - automatically handled by sequelize
 * updated_at